AspieSoft/regve/readme.md

 The view engine runs mainly through regex functions, to try and gain improved speed and performance.

-The syntax of this view engine is similar to handlebars, but with a twist.
+The syntax of this view engine is similar to handlebars, but with a few unique changes.
 (So remember to read the documentation)

 This view engine has some (optional) basic markdown like features, by using regex to replace markdown with html.
 You can add variables and use if and each statements.
 You can also import other views into the current view.
 You can choose any html tag name, and have it automatically moved to a different location.

+The if statements support & (and) | (or) operators, as will as the ! (not) operator.
+If statements also support < = > and you can check if a var is equal to a 'string'.

+There are also some shortened methods for doing common tasks in a simpler way.

+Most of the regex in this npm module, was manually checked with the safe-regex module.

 ### Installation